Dominick History, Family Crest & Coats of Arms

 - Larry Dominick, American politician, Mayor of Cicero, Illinois, 2007-11

-- Frederick Haskell Dominick (1877-1960), American Democrat politician, Law partner of Cole L. Blease; Member of South Carolina State House of Representatives, 1901-02; Chair of Newberry County Democratic Party, 1906-14; U.S. Representative from South Carolina 3rd District, 1917-33; Delegate to Democratic National Convention from South Carolina, 1924
+- Frederick Haskell Dominick (1877-1960), American Democratic Party politician, Law partner of Cole L. Blease; Member of South Carolina State House of Representatives, 1901-02; Chair of NewBerry County Democratic Party, 1906-14; U.S. Representative from South Carolina 3rd District, 1917-33; Delegate to Democratic National Convention from South Carolina, 1924

 - DeWitt C. Dominick, American Republican politician, Coal and lumber dealer; Feed business; Real estate business; Builder; Member of New York State Assembly from Orange County 1st District, 1925-30.
 Presumably named for: DeWitt Clinton

 - D. Clinton III Dominick (b.
 1918), American Republican politician, Colonel in the U.S. Army during World War II; Lawyer; Member of New York Republican State Committee; Member of New York State Assembly from Orange County 1st District, 1955-58; Member of New York State Senate, 1959-70 (33rd District 1959-65, 42nd District 1966, 37th District 1967-70)

 - Charlotte Dominick, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Alabama, 1972